tan-d-vu/spotify-downloader/README.md

 Spotify song downloader using API created by [lucida.to](https://lucida.to/) _(Source code can be found [here](https://git.gay/lucida/lucida))_

-## **NOTICE: There is an ongoing issue with Lucida accessing Spotify.
-For the time being, use the Spotifydown download server**

 The script `src/spotify_dl.py` can be run in interactive mode or CLI mode.

 ## Interactive mode